 <name>'.
 This scope corresponds to a list of favorite items with the specified name.

 Open files.This scope corresponds to the files opened in WebStorm editor.

 Current file.
 This scope corresponds to the file currently active in WebStorm editor.

 Selected files.
-This scope corresponds to the files currently selected in WebStorm (e.g. in the Project Tool Window).
+This scope corresponds to the files currently selected in WebStorm (for example in the Project Tool Window).